Emmotes/ic_spoilers/docs/vanrichten.md

     "id": 2742,
     "flavour_text": "",
     "description": {
-        "desc": "If no enemies have been defeated for $time seconds, Van Richten's ghost son Erasmus appears.
+        "desc": "If no enemies have been defeated for $time___2 seconds, Van Richten's ghost son Erasmus appears.
 Whenever Van Richten attacks, Erasmus quickly moves to the target he will attack and curses all enemies in a small area, causing all attacks against them to deal $(amount)% more damage.
 This is increased by $amount___3% for each Triumph stack Van Richten has, stacking multiplicatively.
 Erasmus disappears when changing areas."
     },
     "effect_keys": [
         {